← Back to Choose Clarity

 What to Do Before You Fix Anything

-Step 2: Name the real constraint
+Step 2: Name the constraint that is driving behavior

 A Note on Clarity

-Clarity is what reduces hidden costs in motion.
+Clarity reduces hidden costs in motion.